odea-project/qAlgorithms/report/discussion_tests.md

 of signals, which implies these citeria only respond to irregularities during chromatography.

+When using the different quality scores for general assessments of data quality over a dataset, for example choosing instrument settings on basis of a design of experiment, it should be controlled that the differences which form the basis for a decision are greater than the random deviation which is present in a series of technical replicates.

 # Further research
 While the criteria found through exploratory data analysis are seemingly able to make broad statements about process quality, they need to be related to